Website refresh coming soon

 Zone 1 - Marine turtle nesting habitat

-In zone 1, we will remove the cottonwood trees using machinery from the front 10 metres of the dune and replace with native grasses, vines, sparse shrubs, and trees that have shallow root systems.
+In zone 1, we removed the cottonwood trees using machinery from the front 10 metres of the dune, reprofiled the dune and then replaced the cottonwoods with native grasses, vines, sparse shrubs, and trees that have shallow root systems.
 This is so the roots and trees don’t get in the way when turtles are digging a nest.
 It will also create a more inviting and accessible space for turtles to nests.

-Plant species that are expected to naturally occur in this area will be used, including spinifex and beach bean.
+Only plant species that are expected to naturally occur in this area were used, including spinifex and beach bean.

 Zone 2 - Buffer maintenance

-In zone 2, we will create a buffer around the turtle nesting habitat to stop cottonwoods moving into zone 1 and impacting the available space for turtle nesting..
+In zone 2, we created a buffer around the turtle nesting habitat to stop cottonwoods moving into zone 1 and impacting the available space for turtle nesting.

-We will manage the cottonwoods in this area through scheduled maintenance, pruning along the buffer zone and trimming branches (lift pruning) around young native trees to help them grow and increase the diversity of plants in the dunes.
-Grasses, shrubs, and trees suitable for nesting turtles will be planted in this zone to gradually replace the cottonwoods.
+We will continue to manage the cottonwoods in this area through scheduled maintenance, pruning along the buffer zone and trimming branches (lift pruning) around young native trees to help them grow and increase the diversity of plants in the dunes.
+Grasses, shrubs, and trees suitable for nesting turtles were planted in this zone to gradually replace the cottonwoods.

-We will also work to make the beach darker so turtles and hatchlings can find their way to the ocean.
+We also worked to make the beach darker so turtles and hatchlings can find their way to the ocean.
 Unofficial beach accesses and tracks create gaps in vegetation and mean more light makes its way to the beach.

-We will plant trees to fill these gaps and block the light so it’s better for turtle sea-finding behaviour (read more below about why light pollution is a problem for turtles).
+We planted trees to fill these gaps and block the light so it’s better for turtle sea-finding behaviour (read more below about why light pollution is a problem for turtles).

-Plant species that are most likely to naturally occur in this area will be used including:
+Plant species that are most likely to naturally occur in this area were used including:

 • casuarina